 Over many years of experience, we came across several products that looked very attractive on paper and showed impressive performances, but when compared to an inferior SPEC product in the same use-case they failed to provide the better value and benefits of display quality in the user’s eyes.

-There are 2 main ways to evaluate the weight and value of performance parameters:
+There are 2 main ways to evaluate the weight and value of performance parameters as part of the optical system development process:

 1. Build an MVP that aims to demonstrate and characterize the quality of the display.
 The MVP is used for a carefully planned user experiment where the display can be viewed and the users’ feedback collected and analyzed.
 This option is relatively time-consuming and requires resources investment for building the MVP demo as well as conducting a user experiment.